mike14747/liri-node-app/README.md

 # liri-node-app

-* The user will input 'node liri' into the terminal... plus one of these 4 possible second parameters:
+* The user will input 'node liri' into the terminal... plus one of these 4 possible parameters:
   * concert-this
     * this parameter requires an additional secondary artist/band name parameter
     * sample of this completed input would be: 'node liri concert-this grand funk'